BestTimesToVisit.com Logo

 When is the absolute best time to visit Cape Coast, Ghana, if I want to avoid the heaviest rains but still experience lush greenery?

-Beyond the main castles, what's a historical site in Cape Coast that often gets overlooked but is deeply significant?
+Beyond the main castles, what's a truly unique historical site in Cape Coast that most tourists miss?

 How many days do you need in Cape Coast, Ghana?